guy-black/obchan/README.md

  - barebones frontend -first try
  - watched and rewatched several hours of lectures on frp
  - achieved total enlightened
- - got it to compile and half work
+ - got it to compile and run, load threads on first visit, goes to a thread once you posted it.
 ### Current project
+ - when /p/url isnt OP, scroll to it in the thread
+ - when comment is posted could use basically the same thing as when a thread is posted
+ - click on a thread to view whole thing
+ - infinite scroll / paging
- - lay out posts better
+ - layout posts/comments better
- - lay out comments at all
  - Enable images
 ### TODO
  - >greentext
  - link to comment with >>[id number]
- - basic styling
  - clean and comment up the code